FAQ0840 840 820 (Gratisnummer innerhalb der Schweiz)studentservices@fernuni.ch

 Excerpts of both texts are available in electronic from (PDF) on the Moodle platform of this module.

-This course provides a user-friendly exploration of key issues and concepts in machine learning, with an emphasis on practical applications in economics and management.
-Students will understand the difference between predicting outcomes and understanding cause-and-effect relationships, delve into regularised regression techniques such as Lasso and Elastic Net, explore tree-based methods such as Random Forest, and learn about resampling methods such as bagging and cross-validation.
+This course provides an exploration of key issues and concepts in machine learning, with an emphasis on practical applications in business and management.
+Students will understand the difference between predicting outcomes and identifying cause-and-effect relationships, study regularised regression techniques such as Lasso and Elastic Net, explore tree-based methods such as Random Forest, and learn about resampling methods such as bagging and cross-validation.
 The course also covers deep learning and unsupervised machine learning techniques.
-In addition, students will be introduced to a selection of advanced topics for example causal machine learning, reinforcement learning, GANs and LLMs.
-Using a hands-on approach and the industry-standard software R, the course facilitates the practical application of theoretical concepts, ensuring that students gain valuable skills in implementing machine learning models.
+In addition, students will be introduced to some advanced topics such as causal machine learning and LLMs.
+Using a hands-on approach and the industry-standard software R, the course facilitates the practical application of theoretical concepts and ensures that students gain practical skills in implementing machine learning models.

 Agenda: